C'mon out to the Farm Park!

 Harvest Moon Pavilion Rentals

 A center piece to the 10-acre working farm, the new Harvest Moon Pavilion is an ideal event setting suitable for business meetings, retreats, training sessions, working lunches, weddings, receptions, banquets, social gatherings and holiday parties.
 The new multi-purpose indoor facility includes a beautiful reclaimed wood interior, dimmable lighting, full catering kitchen, restrooms, sliding carriage doors that open up to beautiful views of the farm, banquet tables and vintage chairs for up to 100, 6 rustic custom-made wood farm tables for serving and is outfitted with wi-fi for audio visual needs.
 The facility is heated and equipped with fans for summer use.
 Event lawns allow for additional capacity.
-For more information and rental details, call (901) 757-7375.
+View or download the rental contract.
+For more information and rental details, contact the Parks and Recreation office at 757-7376 or ParkRec@Germantown-TN.gov.

 Farm Hands Needed